Welcome to the first of a six-part blog series where we’ll explore what it means to IGNITE your life and truly own the power to be you!

 They feel they are victims of the whims of others.

 However, when these women set an intention, their lives begin to transform.

 The key to all of this is awareness.
-You need to slow down enough to be at conscious choice of what you want to create AND believe you have the power to do it.
+You need to slow down enough to make a conscious choice about what you want to create and believe you have the power to do it.

 Another thing to keep in mind when it comes to setting intentions is that there are many versions.

-They can be grand and long range AND they can be small, simple and still be just as powerful.
+They can be grand and long-range, and they can be small and simple and still be just as powerful.

 Here are some tips for using the power of intention on a daily basis:

-Your “BE”ing intention helps you get clear on how you want to show up every day.
-Some examples that I’ve used are: courageous, productive, compassionate, powerful, resilient.
+Your “be”ing intention helps you get clear on how you want to show up every day.
+Some examples that I’ve used are: courageous, productive, compassionate, powerful, and resilient.